Dentsu Communications Logo

 About Dentsu Communications

-Dentsu Communications is an integrated advertising and communications agency operating within the global Dentsu network, with a significant presence in Mumbai.
-The agency provides creative advertising, brand strategy, media planning, digital marketin...
+Dentsu Communications is an integrated advertising and communications agency based in Mumbai, part of the global Dentsu network.
+They handle everything from creative ads and brand strategy to media planning, digital marketing, and customer experience...

 Detailed Dentsu Communications employee reviews & experience

-“I enjoy the creative energy here — you will get to work on big-name campaigns and learn fast,” says one mid-level account executive.
-Another designer shares, “You’ll be pushed, but there’s a lot of camaraderie on the team; we stay late together, grab coffee, and laugh through tight deadlines.”
-A junior strategist notes, “They invested in my training early on, which felt genuine.”
-These voices reflect mixed but mostly positive feelings about working at Dentsu Communications; people value the exposure and teamwork even when workloads spike.
+"I enjoy the creative energy here — you'll work on big-name campaigns and learn fast," says one mid-level account executive.
+A designer adds, "You'll be pushed, but there's a lot of camaraderie on the team; we stay late, grab coffee, and laugh through tight deadlines."
+A junior strategist notes, "They invested in my training early on, which felt genuine."
+People generally have mixed but positive feelings about Dentsu Communications.
+They value the chance to work on big campaigns and the team spirit, even when things get crazy.

-Work-life balance at Dentsu Communications depends heavily on role and timing.
-During major pitches or campaign launches, you will likely work long days and occasional weekends.
-Outside peak periods, many employees report a reasonable balance with flexible hours.
+Work-life balance at Dentsu Communications really boils down to your role and the timing.
+You'll definitely work long days and occasional weekends during major pitches or campaign launches.
+Outside those peak times, many employees report a reasonable balance with flexible hours.
 Managers who prioritize wellbeing make a big difference.
-If you value predictability, you should discuss expectations at interview stage.
+If predictability is important to you, ask about it during your interview.

-Job security at this company is linked to client performance and market cycles.
-There is stability for employees on retained accounts and in core service areas like media planning and digital strategy.
-However, project-based roles and teams tied to specific clients may face higher turnover during budget cuts.
-Overall, employees with diversified skills and strong client relationships tend to feel more secure.
+Job security here is pretty tied to client performance and market cycles.
+Employees on retained accounts and in core service areas like media planning and digital strategy usually find stability.
+However, project-based roles and teams tied to specific clients might see higher turnover if budgets get cut.
+People with diversified skills and strong client relationships tend to feel more secure.

-Leadership is a mix of strategic vision and hands-on delivery.
-Senior leaders articulate clear growth goals and invest in digital capabilities.
+Leadership is a blend of strategic vision and hands-on delivery.
+Senior leaders set clear growth goals and invest in digital capabilities.
 Some middle managers are strong mentors, while others focus primarily on delivery and targets.
-Communication from the top has improved in recent years, with more regular town halls and clearer business priorities.
-Leadership will often push for efficiency, which can be positive but may feel pressured at times.
+Communication from the top has gotten better recently, with more regular town halls and clearer business priorities.
+Leadership often pushes for efficiency, which can be positive but can sometimes feel like pressure.

-Managers vary widely in style and effectiveness.
-Good managers provide clear briefs, constructive feedback, and career guidance.
-Less effective managers may be reactive, limited in coaching, and focused on short-term metrics.
-Many reviewers emphasize that you will thrive under a manager who values development and advocates for their team.
+Managers vary widely.
+Good ones give clear briefs, constructive feedback, and career guidance.
+Less effective managers can be reactive, offer limited coaching, and focus on short-term metrics.
+Many reviewers emphasize that you'll thrive under a manager who values development and advocates for their team.

-The company invests in training programs, workshops, and vendor certifications.
-Expect access to internal learning platforms, mentorship initiatives, and occasional external courses for high-priority roles.
-Learning & development is well-supported for client-facing and technical skills, though smaller teams sometimes miss out on formal training due to workload constraints.
+Dentsu Communications invests in training programs, workshops, and vendor certifications.
+You'll usually get access to internal learning platforms, mentorship initiatives, and occasional external courses for high-priority roles.
+Learning and development is well-supported for client-facing and technical skills, though smaller teams sometimes miss out on formal training due to workload constraints.

 Promotion paths exist but are competitive.
 Advancement is performance-driven and often tied to billable results and client impact.
 Employees who demonstrate leadership, measurable results, and cross-functional collaboration will have the strongest promotion prospects.
-Formal career frameworks exist, but progression speed will vary by department and geography.
+Formal career frameworks exist, but how fast you move up really varies by department and geography.

-Salary ranges vary by role and market.
-The following are approximate ranges in USD for typical markets and are meant as a general guide:
+Salaries vary by role and market.
+Here are some approximate ranges in USD for typical markets – just a general guide:

 • Entry-level Account/Coordinator: $40,000–$60,000